Powerlearnproject/se-day1-assignment-Somi727/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. it is the design, development, testing and maintenance of software applications.

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. designing of the software application development of the software application testing of the software application

-List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle. planning which involves defining the softwares purpose and scope requirement analysis which seeks to identify and record the precise requirement of final users design which is about building the framework coding which involves converting software design to tangible code testing where vulnerabilites are uncovered deployment where it is presented to users maintenance where there is constant assistance and improvement

 Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
+Provide examples of scenarios where each would be appropriate. waterfall has a fixed timelinewhile agile is more flexible

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team. software developers create software applications and programs' quality assuarance engineer ensures quality of the software application while a project manager evaluates a problem in a code

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.